0xff-r4bbit/watchmetype/README.md

 ## Usage Notes

-- While the app is typing, the computer cannot be used. ∴ start typing sessions only when you do not need the device.
+- While the app is typing, the device cannot be used. ∴ start typing sessions only when you do not need the device.
 - Do not complete an entire piece of writing in a single session if the goal is a realistic revision history.

 ## Screenshots

 <p align="center">
     <img src="assets/screenshots/main.png" alt="main window"><br>
     <em>main app window</em>